giltene/ScheduledClassLoadingAgent/README.md

  - When a `#delay` line is encountered, the expectation is  that the agent will wait for the specified number of milliseconds, before acting on the rest of the input.

- - Each non-empty, non-# line will include two strings: the first (className) being the fully qualified class name of the class to be loaded, and the second (classLoaderClassName) being the fully qualified name of the class of the classLoader to use in loading the class.
+ - Each non-empty, non-# line will include exactly two strings: the first (className) being the fully qualified class name of the class to be loaded, and the second (classLoaderClassName) being the fully qualified name of the class of the classLoader to use in loading the class.

+ - The word `default` may be used as the classLoaderClassName, for example when the intent is to load JDK classes.

 The agent will follow the schedule described in the input file, loading (and initializing at load time) each specified class in the order and along the timeline described.